bobsmithliu/COMMdoc/index.md

 * create andcustomize a Discord server,
 * create, customize, and use a text channel, and
-* create, customize, and a new voice channel,
+* create, customize, and a new voice channel.

 ---